dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 ![26_viacs_vs_a7](Images/26_viacs_vs_a7.png)

 This time purple is the A7 signal.
-Nipe, not that one either.
+Nope, not that one either.
 Then I checked A5 and this was the one:

 ![26_viacs_vs_a5_1](Images/26_viacs_vs_a5_1.png)